Tanshaydar/Infinite-FPS-Walker/README.md

 * Hands are used as visual distractors, or jumpscares if you will, and does not affect player.
 Bloody screen effect was going to be implemented but I didn't want to push the deadline

 ## Playable Build
-Playable build is Builds/InfiniteFPSWalker.zip file, download and extract.
+Playable build is InfiniteFPSWalker.zip file, download and extract.

 ## Architecture
 * This project is made with Unity 2019.2.7, w/ Plus Subscription